SnowyMouse/invader/README.md

 Create font tags from OTF/TTF files.

 Options:
-  -d --data <dir>              Set the data directory.
+  -d --data <dir>              Use the specified data directory.
+Default:
+                               "data"
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
-  -P --fs-path                 Use a filesystem path for the font file.
+  -l --latin1                  Use 256 characters only (smaller) -P --fs-path                 Use a filesystem path for the tag.
   -s --font-size <px>          Set the font size in pixels.
-  -t --tags <dir>              Set the tags directory.
+  -t --tags <dir>              Use the specified tags directory.
+Default:
+                               "tags"
 ```

 ### invader-index